GizmekOrochi/NovaC/README.md

 NovaC is a framework for building programming languages.

-Unlike traditional compiler frameworks, NovaC does not impose a language architecture, runtime model, compilation pipeline, or backend strategy.
-Instead, it provides a collection of reusable components that can be assembled to create languages with widely different designs and execution models.
+Unlike traditional compiler frameworks, NovaC does not impose a language architecture, runtime model, compilation pipeline, intermediate representation, or backend strategy.

+Instead, it provides a collection of reusable infrastructure components that can be assembled to create languages with widely different designs and execution models.

 NovaC is designed around a simple principle:

 > The framework provides infrastructure.
 The language provides semantics.

-Whether you are building an interpreted scripting language, a statically typed systems language, a bytecode VM, a transpiler, or an experimental research language, NovaC aims to stay out of the way while providing the tools needed to build it.
+Whether you are building:

+* an interpreted scripting language
+* a statically typed systems language
+* a bytecode virtual machine
+* a transpiler
+* a compiler
+* a research language
+* a domain specific language

+NovaC aims to remain language-agnostic while providing the building blocks required to implement them.

 ---